 Derrick Brooks - President, Tampa Bay Storm

 Derrick joined the Tampa Bay Storm as team president in April of 2011.
-This is his first full season as President of the Storm.
+He is entering his seventh season as President of the Storm.
 He is responsible for the overall day-to-day operations of the team.
-Brooks has led the charge to remold the team to fit in with the "world-class" vision of team chairman and owner Jeff Vinik.
-He has spearheaded the effort of the team to recast itself as the preeminent team of the AFL as the team will enter its 25th season with a new logo, uniform and charge – building, stronger, together.
+Brooks has led the charge to remold the team to fit in with the “world-class” vision of team chairman and owner Jeff Vinik.
+He has spearheaded the effort of the team to recast itself as the preeminent team of the AFL as the team enters its 30th season.

 The Brooks Bunch program served as the cornerstone of Derrick’s community involvement leading the way for the formation of Derrick Brooks Charities, Inc. The Brooks Bunch was founded in 1997, and consisted of youth from the Wilbert Davis, Ybor City, and Brandon Boys & Girls Clubs.
 As a rookie, Brooks began to visit the Boys & Girls Clubs as a way to encourage and motivate the children to excel in the classroom.
 During one visit, Brooks realized through conversation with a young girl that the kids at the club had not experienced things that average Americans take for granted.
 Thus, the idea behind the Brooks Bunch was born.